 - Calendars, organizers, and reminders on your phone or computer might be easier to use than paper ones.

 - Many web browsers and word processors will read what’s on the screen out loud to you.
 This is called text-to-speech.
 Some computers also have this function built into the operating system.
 Check your computer’s accessibility features to find out.

-- Word processing programs -- Microsoft Word, for example -- correct spelling and other writing mistakes for you.
+- Word processing programs can correct spelling and other writing mistakes for you.

 Take in information in a few different ways.
 When you have dyslexia, it can help to try more than one way to take in info.
-For example, you could record a work meeting and take notes during it.
-That way you can use your eyes and your ears -- you have written notes you can read and a recording you can listen along to.
+For example, you could record a meeting or class while you take notes.
+That lets you use your eyes and your ears -- you have written notes you can read and a recording you can listen along to.